mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ## Check your code

-Before trying out your extension with the [`run`](/documentation/develop/web-ext-command-reference/#web-ext-run) command or submitting your package to [addons.mozilla.org](https://addons.mozilla.org/firefox/), use the `lint` command to rnsure your [manifest](https://developer.mozilla.org/Add-ons/WebExtensions/manifest.json) and other source files are error-free.
+Before trying out your extension with the [`run`](/documentation/develop/web-ext-command-reference/#web-ext-run) command or submitting your package to [addons.mozilla.org](https://addons.mozilla.org/firefox/), use the `lint` command to ensure your [manifest](https://developer.mozilla.org/Add-ons/WebExtensions/manifest.json) and other source files are error-free.
 If you set [`strict_min_version`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) in your extension’s manifest file, lint reports on the permissions, manifest keys, and web extension APIs used that are not available in that version.

-To check your extension code, `cd` into your extensions’s root directory and enter:
+To check your extension code, `cd` into your extension’s root directory and enter:

 ```shell
 web-ext lint